Guard‑Gated Living In Bay Point: What To Know

 Boating from Bay Point

-Waterfront parcels can have private, deeded docks, access to a community-managed marina, or no dock rights.
+Waterfront parcels have private, deeded docks, or no dock rights.
 Do not assume.
-Verify whether a given property includes a slip, whether there is a waiting list, and what fees apply.
 Review permits, as-built plans, and inspection records for docks and seawalls during due diligence.
+Even if you are not a current boat owner or don't plan to become one, get familiar with Florida's riparian rights

 Biscayne Bay rules and sensitive areas